jefflgaol/Verilog/udp_gate/README.md

 # User-Defined Primitive
+This is a user-defined primitive implementation to create a device with behavior:
 | A | B | C | F |
 |---|---|---|---|
 | 0 | 0 | 0 | 0 |